purva-thakre/purva-gsoc2021-blog/_posts/2021-08-22-final-gsoc.markdown

 ![tqlcpx]({{ site.baseurl }}/assets/img/u1_paulix.png)

-When a two-level is controlled on first qubit and target ($$U_5$$ array) is last qubit the circuit is as demonstrated for Pauli X, rotation matrices formed from Pauli Z and Y and CNOT gates.
+When a two-level is controlled on first qubit and target is last qubit  ($$U_5$$ array) the circuit is as decomposed of Pauli X, rotation matrices formed from Pauli Z and Y and CNOT gates.
 If the target is first qubit ($$U_4$$ array) then the control and target qubits can be flipped.

 $$U_5 = \begin{pmatrix}1 & 0 & 0 & 0 \\\ 0 & 1& 0 & 0 \\\ 0 & 0 & \textcolor{blue}{\textbf{x}} & \textcolor{blue}{\textbf{x}} \\\ 0 & 0 &  \textcolor{blue}{\textbf{x}} & \textcolor{blue}{\textbf{x}} \end{pmatrix}$$